 5 Things to Know When Filing a Wildfire Insurance Claim

 Firefighters continue to bravely battle the Hidden Pines wildfire in Bastrop County with 80% of the fire contained.
 The fire has already damaged or destroyed dozens of residential and commercial properties.
 As families and businesses begin the process of rebuilding, here are some tips for property owners when dealing with their insurance company.
+If you need help disputing a large loss insurance claim then click here for legal advice.

 Demand that your insurer hold up its end of the deal.